A Complete Guide to Property Fraud

 - Keep an eye on elderly relatives and their homes

-- Question every email you receive discussing property
+- Question every email you receive discussing property and look out or email alerts

-- Question unusual emails from professionals you are working with
+- Question unusual emails from professionals you are working with and automatically block any email addresses that send questionable messages

 - Ensure a friend can tend to your home if you are away